 - Second & Vine Bistro in Ontario

 Where to Stay: Historic Hotel Diamond – they serve a community dinner each night that is delicious!
-Hotels in Ontario – there are a ton of options and it gives you a great home base if you want to be in a larger city with amenities.
+Search for hotels in Ontario – there are a ton of options and it gives you a great home base if you want to be in a larger city with amenities.

 Northeast Oregon